wearefrank/frank-runner/README.md

 project to run.
 In case you need to change the default value for projects.dir (which is ..) you can create a build.properties in the frank-runner folder (which can also be used to specify the project.dir as explained earlier).

+Property `maven` is a feature toggle (can be `false` or `true`).
+If `true`, the Frank!Runner uses Maven to build and package the project.
+Otherwise, ANT is used.
+As indicated, this property is set to `true` automatically for projects with a Maven directory structure.
+You can set this property to `false` for a Maven project if you wish the Frank!Runner to build it using ANT.

 Your project doesn't need to contain a context.xml in case you want to use H2.